- See: Bipolar Arthroplasty:

 - best ways to avoid cement emobism is thoroughly irrigate the canal and to thoroughly vaccum mix the cement;

-- Cement emerges as the most predictable option for hip hemi: commentary on an article by Fraser Taylor,
+- Cement emerges as the most predictable option for hip hemiarthroplasty: commentary on an article by Fraser Taylor, BSc, MBChB, FRACS, et al.: "Hemiarthroplasty of the hip with and without cement: a randomized clinical trial".

 - pro-press fit argument